backupbrew/switchbrew/Homebrew Menu.md

 ## Touch controls

-NOTE: This is not yet available with the latest hbmenu release.

 To navigate through the list of folders and applications you can swipe left and right on the bottom list.
 To open an item you can tap on it in the list or with it highlighted tap the `Open` or `Launch` button prompt